vigneshrintu/vigneshrintu/README.md

 <br/>

 <div align="center">
     🌟 I assist you from design to deployment, and obviously development.
 I build modern, responsive UI's that offer the best user centric UX with a secure and scalable backend, blazingly fast.
-I use TypeScript and Tailwind CSS to make production-ready websites in a matter of hours.
+I make production-ready websites in a matter of hours.
     <br/>
     📚 Besides tech, I have a life outside of computing.
 Let's connect & feel free to reach out.
 Rest assured, you will meet the kindest human being on this planet! 😊
 </div>